peterson036/WeekRoutine/README.md

-This is a Android App Project using Kotlin
+This is a Android App Project using Kotlin.
 You could use it as Reminder of Week Routines.

 The Routine Data are set in Project code.